mitchdb/mitchdb-sourcemod-plugin/README.md

 If you have trouble with this plugin, please contact MitchDB support.
 If you find bugs/issues with this plugin, feel free to [submit an issue](https://github.com/mitchdb/mitchdb-sourcemod-plugin/issues) to the GitHub issue tracker.

 ## Development
 You can use `make compile` to compile the plugin.
-If you want to create a Zip archive to install on your game server, you can run `make zip` which will create a zip archive inside the `build/` folder.
+If you want to create a Zip archive to install on your game server, you can run `make zip` which will create a zip archive inside the root folder.